Tailor your studies to suit your interests and benefit from our local knowledge and global reach.

 At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
 The structure of our postgraduate courses gives you the opportunity to create your own tailor-made course, shaping our programme to suit your needs and your personal career aspirations.

 You will be taught by a diverse and experienced community of academics, and benefit from the their expertise and backgrounds in educating and influencing policy.

 Tutors are internationally or nationally renowned and their research regularly has a direct impact on school curricula and learning techniques, both in the UK and abroad.
 As experts in their field, their research also directly informs the focus and content of your course.

 Our academics are committed to high quality, world-class teaching and this is reflected in the awards they hold.
 Our academic community comprises 37 Fellows, Associate Fellows and Senior Fellows of the Higher Education Academy (HEA) and a National Teaching Fellow.

 We utilise a wide variety of technologies to enhance your learning, including making use of presentation tools, interactive whiteboards, mixed media, social media and mobile technologies in our teaching and screen capture in assessment.

 At the Institute of Education, we have created an open and inclusive environment, one which promotes a sense of wellbeing and belonging.

 You will enjoy high levels of personal attention and strong support throughout your studies.
 Your tutors are on hand to offer regular guidance and support, ensuring any potential issues are addressed as early as possible.

 Scholarships are awarded in two rounds.
-Round one will review applications received by March and round two will consider applications received by June.
+Round one reviews applications received by 1 March and round two will consider applications received by 15 June.